Rosy Afsari

-Rosy Afsary (also Rosy Samad, 23 April 1946 – 9 March 2007) was an actress in the Bangladeshi film industry.
+Rosy Afsary (রোজী আফসারী, /bn/; 23 April 1946 – 9 March 2007), also known as Rosy Samad, was an actress in the Bangladeshi film industry.
 She was awarded the Bangladesh National Film Award for Best Supporting Actress in its first ceremony in 1975 for her role in the film Lathial.

 Career

 Afsary started her career in 1964 through Eito Jibon film.
 She appeared in over 200 Bengali films and always played a positive sad role.
 She also acted in 25 Urdu films.
 She was President of Zia Sangskritik Parishad (Zisus).

 Personal life

-Afsary was first married to filmmaker Abdus Samad.
-Then in 1981, she married filmmaker Malek Afsary and changed her surname to Rosy Afsary.
-Her sister Parveen Ahmed Ruhi was wife of veteran Actor Washim.
+Afsary was first married to filmmaker Abdus Samad on December 27, 1965.
+They divorced on May 5, 1986.
+Then in 1987, she married filmmaker Malek Afsary and changed her surname to Rosy Afsary.
+Her sister Parveen Ahmed Ruhi (died 2003) was the wife of veteran Actor Washim.